 Should a UV light be installed before or after water softener?

 A UV purifier should be placed downstream of a water softener.
-This means that the water flowing into the UV purifier has been softened, and won’t deposit limescale on the glass sleeve and effect the system’s purification capabilities.
+This means that the water flowing into the UV purifier has been softened, and won’t deposit limescale on the glass sleeve and affect the system’s purification capabilities.

 Does a UV system affect flow rate?